nussl/nussl/documentation/getting_started/audio_signal_basics.rst

 AudioSignal Basics
 ==================

-The AudioSignal object is the main container for all things related to your audio data.
+The :class:`nussl.AudioSignal` object is the main container for all things related to your audio data.
 It provides a lot of helpful utilities to make it easy to manipulate your audio.
 Because it is at the heart of all of the source separation algorithms in *nussl*, it is crucial to understand how it works.
 Here we provide a brief introduction to many common tasks.